shubhammishra-go/Low-Level-System-Design/README.md

 ## Why Use Case Diagrams ?

-Use case diagrams are typically developed in the early stage of development and people often apply use case modeling for the following purposes
+Use case diagrams are typically developed in the early stage of development.

+A use case itself might drill into a lot of detail about every possibility, a use-case diagram can help provide a higher-level view of the system.
+It has been said before that "Use case diagrams are the blueprints for your system".

+Due to their simplistic nature, use case diagrams can be a good communication tool for stakeholders.
+The drawings attempt to mimic the real world and provide a view for the stakeholder to understand how the system is going to be designed.
+Siau and Lee conducted research to determine if there was a valid situation for use case diagrams at all or if they were unnecessary.
+What was found was that the use case diagrams conveyed the intent of the system in a more simplified manner to stakeholders and that they were "interpreted more completely than class diagrams".

+Developers often apply use case modeling for the following purposes :

 - Specify the context of a system
 - Capture the requirements of a system